foureyedraven/advent-2020-concepts/README.md

 See `/Day-1` for data, `javascript` and `Chrome browser dev console` solutions.

 ### Part 1
-Goal: Find two numbers in a list of 200 that are the only ones that sum to 2020.
+Goal: Find two numbers in a list of 200 that sum to 2020.\n
-Solution: 1016619
+Solution: 1016619\n
-Concepts: ?
+Concepts: ?\n

 ### Part 2
-Goal: Find three numbers in a list of 200 that are the only ones that sum to 2020.
+Goal: Find three numbers in a list of 200 that sum to 2020.\n
-Solution: 218767230
+Solution: 218767230\n
-Concepts: ?
+Concepts: ?\n